Swynnerton's robin: Taxonomy

 Swynnerton's robin was first formally described as Erythracus swynnertoni in 1906 by the English geologist and ornithologist George Ernest Shelley.
 The type specimen was collected in June 1905 in the Chirinda Forest in eastern Rhodesia, modern Zimbabwe.
 It was thought to be closely related to the white-starred robin (Pogonocichla stellata) so was placed by some authorities in the same genus, Pogonocichla.
 However, in 1922 Austin Roberts proposed that this taxon was distinctive enough from both the European robin (Erithacus rubecula) and the white-starred robin that it should be classified within its own monospecific genus, Swynnertonia.
 The genus Swynnertonia is classified within the subfamily Erithacinae of the large passerine family Muscicapidae, the chats and Old World flycatchers.
 However, it has been argued that the name of this clade should be Cossyphinae, as this was proposed by Vigors in 1825 and so predates Gray's 1846 Erithacinae.

 Subspecies

-Swynnerton's robin has two paraptric subspecies:
+Swynnerton's robin has two parapatric subspecies: